marcelomaidden/jobsity-bowling-game/README.md

 Computer running Mac OS, Windows, or Linux Ubuntu.
 Internet browser: Firefox, Google Chrome, Opera...

-Have Ruby installed you can see this link for more detailed instructions [Install Ruby](https://www.theodinproject.com/courses/web-development-101/lessons/installing-ruby)
+Have Ruby installed you can see this link for more detailed instructions [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)

 ### installation

 You MUST have Ruby installed in your system.
-If you don't have it installed you can go this page [Install Ruby](https://www.theodinproject.com/courses/web-development-101/lessons/installing-ruby)
+If you don't have it installed you can go this page [Install Ruby](https://www.ruby-lang.org/en/documentation/installation/)

+You should have Git installed.
+[Install Git](https://git-scm.com/downloads)

 After installing ruby, you can download the repo or clone it (paste on the terminal) `git clone git@github.com:marcelomaidden/jobsity-bowling-game.git`